rhsgsa/threat-detection-demo/README.md

 01. Provision an `AWS Blank Open Environment` in `ap-southeast-1`, create an OpenShift cluster with at least 1 `p3.8xlarge` worker node (this is needed because we are using the 34b-parameter LLaVA model)

+	*   Create a new directory for the install files

+			mkdir demo

+			cd demo

 	*   Generate `install-config.yaml`

 			openshift-install create install-config

-	*   Set the compute pool to 1 replica with `p3.8xlarge` intances, and set the control plane to a single master
+	*   Set the compute pool to 1 replica with `p3.8xlarge` intances, and set the control plane to a single master (you will need to have `yq` installed)

 			mv install-config.yaml install-config-old.yaml